-In addition, on average, tuition fees at Canadian universities are 27% cheaper than tuition rates at American universities.
+When it comes to higher education, Canada has become a popular destination for international students.
+On average, tuition fees at Canadian universities are 27% cheaper than tuition rates at American universities.
 However, tuition fees aren't the only factor to consider.
 The cost of living is also much lower in Canada.
-International students can choose to study in Canada because it's more affordable.

-Both colleges and universities in Canada are subsidized by provincial governments to make residents pay less for education.
-Although both the United States and Canada are dream destinations for students aspiring to pursue higher education abroad, in recent times Canada has surpassed the United States.
-Finances are an important incentive for American students to study in Canada because tuition costs are generally much lower.
-Students considering college in Canada should also consider scholarships, because many Canadian universities do not offer merit-based scholarships to students, and U.
+This makes it an attractive option for those looking to pursue higher education abroad.
+Both colleges and universities in Canada are subsidized by provincial governments, which helps to keep tuition costs low for residents.
+Finances are an important incentive for American students to study in Canada because tuition costs are generally much lower than in the US.
+Students considering college in Canada should also consider scholarships, as many Canadian universities do not offer merit-based scholarships to students.

 Canadian universities offer a variety of three-year degree programs, which can be completed in a shorter period of time than the standard four-year bachelor's degree.
 While studying in Canada offers better immigration costs and policies, education in the United States offers more varied employment opportunities and educational options.
 The University of Toronto is the best university in Canada and is ranked number 25 worldwide.
 Canada is also known for providing high-quality education to people between the ages of 5 and 19 in fundamental areas of reading, mathematics and science.